leo-leesco/fun/README.md

 and _equi-recursive_ types.
 We present _existential types_.  _Generalized
 Abstract Datatypes (GADTs)_ will just be introduced.

-We also extend System-F with higher-order kinds and higher-order types and requires computation at the level of types, leading to system _F-omega_.
+We also extend System-F with higher-order kinds and higher-order types, which requires computation at the level of types, leading to system _F-omega_.
 <!-- We may present _modules_ by elaboration into Fomega. -->

 Finally, we introduce logical relations to show parametricity properties of